-In accordance with NZ IFRS the Group is required to account for certain of their assets at fair value rather than at historic cost.
+In accordance with NZ IFRS the Group is required to account for certain assets at 'fair value' rather than at historic cost.
 All movements in these fair values are reflected in and impact the Statement of Financial Performance.
-The Group records adjustments in respect of three significant items at the year-end:
+The Group records adjustments in respect of three significant items at the year end as detailed in table 3: